npm/read-package-json-fast/README.md

 Errors raised from parsing will use [`json-parse-even-better-errors`](http://npm.im/json-parse-even-better-errors), so they'll be of type `JSONParseError` and have a `code: 'EJSONPARSE'` property.
-Errors will also always have a `path` member referring to the path originally passed into the function.
+Errors will also always have a `file` member referring to the file originally passed into the function.

 ## Indentation